TheYuanLiao/academic-website/content/post/interactive-odm/index.md

 ---
 title: "Interactive explorer of origin-destination matrices: a Shiny app and how-to"
 date: 2020-10-28
-summary: "How to make a Shiny app that explores OD matrices by mode and time."
+summary: "How to make a Shiny app that explores OD matrices by mode and time (data from The Netherlands)."

 tags: ["R", "transport", "mode", "origin-destination matrix", "Shiny"]